treycole/majoranaJJ/README.md

 # Majoranas-peridodicJJ
-Calculating the energy structure for a periodic array of Josephson Junctions proximitized by superconducting blocks with nodular stucture.
-Inside the junction are semiconducting 2DEG's that become superconducting via spin-orbit coupling to the proximitized superconductors.
-Upon the addition of a Zeeman field along the junction, localized Majorana modes should appear at the ends, or perhaps some other form will appear.
-Hypothetically, these arrays of JJ's could be implemented on a chip to serve as Qubits in a Topological Quantum Computer.
+Calculating the energy structure for a periodic array of topological superconductors hosting Majorana modes.